maneatsbible/maneatsbible.github.io/betterdispute/README.md

 ## Image Handling

-Images are handled via GitHub issue attachments.
+Images are handled transparently by the client using GitHub’s upload infrastructure.

+### User Experience

+- User selects or pastes an image
+- No manual upload steps are exposed
+- Image appears as part of the node content

-### Upload Flow
+### Internal Upload Flow

-1. User attaches image during issue creation
+1. Client uploads image to GitHub upload endpoint
-2. GitHub uploads image to its CDN
+2. GitHub returns a CDN URL (`user-images.githubusercontent.com/...`)
-3. Markdown in issue body references the attachment
+3. Client embeds the URL into issue body markdown
+4. Issue is created with embedded image
-4. Extracted CDN URL is stored as `contentPic`
+5. URL is extracted and stored as `contentPic`

 ### Properties

+- Fully abstracted from end user
-- Images are immutable after upload
+- Images are immutable and CDN-hosted
-- URLs are stable and platform-hosted
-- No external image dependencies
+- No external dependencies

 ### Constraints

+- Two-step client process (upload → create issue)
 - Subject to GitHub file size limits
-- No binary data stored outside platform
-- Duplicate uploads are not deduplicated
+- Possible orphaned uploads on failure (non-critical)

 ---